 In 2007, Chloe registered Memory Lapse Reminder as a medical graphic design at United States Patent and Trademark Office in Washington, D.C. and was awarded.

 In 2014, MLR Designs, LLC was created to offer products for starting the conversation of any cognitive concerns.
 MLR Designs, LLC is certified company through North Carolina Historically Underutilized Business (HUB) and Disadvantaged Business Enterprise (DBE).

-Chloe J. Smith is the first African-American woman to register 3-condition medical graphic design.
+Chloe J. Smith is the first African-American woman to register 3-condition pattern design.

-Chloe uses her trademark brand to raise awareness to restore dignity and respect to those who experience lack of communication.
+Chloe uses her trademark brand to raise awareness to restore dignity and respect to those who experience lack of communication of memory loss.
 She maintains a healthy lifestyle by educating health care professionals, family members, care partners and friends.

 Getting Involved and Staying Involved

 Chloe has placed herself among first responders, health care professionals, directors and senior management with both large and small public, private, and nonprofit organizations, including: